Learning Geodesics of Geometric Shape Deformations From Images: Introduction

-In this paper, we introduce a novel geodesic deformable networks (GDN) that {\em for the first time learn the geodesic metrics of latent deformation models directly from training images} in the context of registration network, and ground our backbone of geodesic learning on FNO in the latent space.
-In contrast to the recent work NeurEPDiff~\citep{wu2023neurepdiff}, our model differs by treating the geodesics as unknown mapping functions in the latent deformation spaces, which are explicitly learned in the context of deep registration networks, without requiring optimization during the registration reference stage.
+In this paper, we introduce a novel geodesic deformable network (GDN) that {\em for the first time learns the geodesic metrics of latent deformation models directly from training images} in the context of registration networks.
+Our method builds upon FNO~\cite{li2023fourier} to model geodesic learning in a latent space, enabling efficient approximation of complex deformation dynamics.
+Unlike existing approaches~\citep{sun2024medical,wu2022nodeo}, our proposed method takes a fundamentally different approach by leveraging the EPDiff geodesic shooting equation to guide the learning of time-dependent velocity fields constrained along geodesic paths.
+In comparison to the recent NeurEPDiff method~\citep{wu2023neurepdiff}, our model differs by treating the geodesics as unknown mapping functions in the latent deformation spaces, which are explicitly learned in the context of deep registration networks, without requiring optimization during the registration inference stage.
 A composition of integral operators and smooth activation functions is then formulated to effectively approximate such mappings in each hidden layer of the proposed GDNs.
 Our network will jointly optimize a newly defined geodesic loss, guided by the underlying transformation process solved through numerical integrators~\citep{vialard2012,beg2005computing}.
 A major benefit of the learned geodesic mapping function lies in its application as a computationally efficient surrogate model for the original numerical solutions of differential equations required to generate final deformations.
-In contrast to previous works~\citep{balakrishnan2019voxelmorph,Wang_2020_CVPR,chen2022transmorph,kim2022diffusemorph}, the advantages of our proposed method, GDN, are threefold: \begin{enumerate}[label=(\roman*)] \item Predict a geodesic flow of deformation fields that are important for deep nets to quantify and analyze deformation-based shape objects. \item Promote the network regualrizability and generalizability via enforced geodesic constraints in deformation spaces. \item Eliminate the need of numerical solutions of differential equations for final deformations in testing inference, a strategy that can be computationally advantageous in high-dimensional image spaces. \end{enumerate} Experiments on 2D synthetic data and 3D real brain MRIs show that GDN is able to predict fairly close geodesics compared to conventional numerical solutions.
-We also demonstrate that GDN achieves superior performance in regularizability and generalizability when comparing to the state-of-the-art deep learning-based registration networks in out-of-distribution (OOD) data~\citep{balakrishnan2019voxelmorph,hinkle2018diffeomorphic,chen2022transmorph,yang2017quicksilver}.
+In contrast to previous work~\citep{balakrishnan2019voxelmorph,Wang_2020_CVPR,chen2022transmorph,kim2022diffusemorph}, the advantages of our proposed method, GDN, are threefold: \begin{itemize} \item Predict a geodesic flow of deformation fields using a surrogate model, which is important for deep nets to quantify and analyze deformation-based shape objects. \item Promote the network regualrizability and generalizability via enforced geodesic constraints in deformation spaces. \item Eliminate the need for numerical solutions of differential equations for final deformations in testing inference, a strategy that can be computationally advantageous in high-dimensional image spaces. \end{itemize}